Self-Defence and the Prevention of Crime

 This guidance is particularly relevant to offences against the person and homicide, and prosecutors should refer to Offences against the Person, incorporating the charging standard, elsewhere in the legal guidance and Homicide, elsewhere in the legal guidance.

-In the context of cases involving the use of violence, the guiding principle is the preservation of the Rule of Law and the Queen's Peace.
+In the context of cases involving the use of violence, the guiding principle is the preservation of the Rule of Law and the King's Peace.

 However, it is important to ensure that all those acting reasonably and in good faith to defend themselves, their family, their property or in the prevention of crime or the apprehension of offenders are not prosecuted for such action.